-If you have a sole Annuitant, your Annuity Date must occur on or before the later of the sole Annuitant's 90th birthday or the 10th Contract Anniversary.
-If you have Joint Annuitants, your Annuity Date must occur on or before the later of your younger Joint Annuitant's 90th birthday or the 10th Contract Anniversary.
-Different requirements may apply as required by the Code.
+If you have a sole Annuitant, your Annuity Date cannot be later than the sole Annuitant's 95th birthday.
+If you have Joint Annuitants, your Annuity Date cannot be later than your younger Joint Annuitant's 95th birthday.
+Different requirements may apply as required by any applicable state law or the Code.
 We may, at our sole discretion, allow you to extend your Annuity Date.
 We reserve the right, at any time, to not offer any extension to your Annuity Date regardless of whether we may have granted any extensions to you or to any others in the past.
 Some Broker/Dealers may not allow their clients to extend the Annuity Date beyond age 95.